Medical Dictionary |

 |

-More women than men get rheumatoid arthritis.
-It often starts in middle age and is most common in older people.
-You might have the disease for only a short time, or symptoms might come and go.
-The severe form can last a lifetime.
+RA affects people differently.
+You might have the disease for only a short time, or your symptoms might come and go.
+The severe form can be chronic (long-lasting) and may last a lifetime.

 NIH: National Institute of Arthritis and Musculoskeletal and Skin Diseases